tdhanu74/CRUDusingDjangoAndReact/README.md

 ## Installation
 1. Download the Repository
-2. Create a database and user with the following details
+2. Create a database and user with the following details\
-    Schema_Name: 'djangodatabase',
+    Schema_Name: 'djangodatabase'\
-    User: 'dbadmin',
+    User: 'dbadmin'\
-    Password: '12345',
+    Password: '12345'\
 Or change these details in the `backend/backend/settings.py` file
 3. Run the backend by using `python manage.py runserver` inside the backend folder
 4. Install the dependencies of frontend using `npm install` inside the frontend folder